 Size: 2 to 26 inches (6-65 cm) tall or up to 3 feet (.92 cm) or more.

-Leaves: Green; basal leaves with short stalks (petiolate) upper stem leaves (cauline) more or less clasping (surrounding a stem) and without a stalk at the base of the leaf (sessile); leaves are finely dissected (deeply-cut), 3-pinnately divided; foliage smooth (glabrate) to sparsely covered in dense soft matted hairs (tomentose) or densely covered with long woolly hairs (lanate); alternate.
+Leaves: Green; basal leaves with short stalks, upper stem leaves more or less clasping the stem and without a stalk at the base of the leaf (sessile); leaves are finely dissected (deeply-cut), 3-pinnately divided; foliage smooth (glabrate) to sparsely covered in dense soft matted hairs, or densely covered with long woolly hairs; alternate along stem.

 Flowering Season: April, May or June through September or October across a wide geographic range.

-Habitat Preferences: Multiple habitat types, not a low desert species, upper deserts, high chaparral, mostly in mountains in pine forests, arid or moist habitats; clay, Sandy or salty soils; pastures, meadows, roadsides, pastures, meadows, stream-sides, waste grounds, dry or Sandy soils, disturbed areas.
+Habitat Preferences: Multiple habitat types, not a low desert species, upper deserts, high chaparral, mostly in mountains in pine forests, arid or moist habitats; clay, sandy or salty soils; pastures, meadows, roadsides, stream-sides, waste grounds, disturbed areas.

 Recorded Range: Common Yarrow is found throughout the United States and Canada south to Baja California and Mexico.

-North America species range map for Achillea millefolium:
+North America species range map for Common Yarrow, Achillea millefolium: